This Emmental cheese recipe will give you all the resources you need to make a wonderfully tasting and visually exciting cheese at home.

 Emmental, Emmentaler, and Emmenthaler cheeses are all the same cheese and are Swiss cheeses.
 Swiss cheese, on the other hand, is NOT an Emmental cheese.
 It gets confusing.

-Emmental cheese is made from traditionally unpasteurized cow’s milk.
+Traditionally made using unpasteurized cow’s milk.
 The cheese has a small rind that is covered with a paper showing the cheese’s origin and producer.
-As Emmental cheese melts easily, it is more often used in sauces and goes well with fruits.
+It melts easily, and is why it is more often used in sauces, it also goes well with fruits.

 Originally from Switzerland, this type of cheese is also produced in other parts of Europe such as Bavaria and France, and is made using pasteurized cow’s milk.
 Similar to Emmental, Swiss cheese melts easily but is used more often in sandwiches than sauces.

-There are two types of Swiss cheese excluding Emmenthaler; American Swiss, and Gruyere cheese.
-Swiss cheese taste can be described as having more of a nutty flavor and is made in such a way that it doesn’t have a rind.
+There are two other types of Swiss cheese; American Swiss, and Gruyere cheese.
+The taste can be described as having more of a nutty flavor and is made in such a way that it doesn’t have a rind.

 Why Does Swiss Cheese Have Holes

 A common question I’ve heard one too many times before is, why does cheese have holes in it?
-The bacteria used in the making of Emmental cheese releases carbon dioxide when it consumes the lactic acid in the cow’s milk.
+The bacteria used releases carbon dioxide when it consumes the lactic acid in the cow’s milk.

 The carbon dioxide forms bubbles which don’t just disappear but instead form air pockets which result in the characteristic holes of this Swiss cheese.